CT of the Abdomen/Pelvis

 In This Page:

 A CT scan, or CAT scan, is a common term for computerized tomography, a painless diagnostic imaging test that displays two and three dimensional images of internal structures of the body on a computer screen.
-This exam is non-invasive and it assists physicians in making medical diagnoses and treat medical conditions.
+This Cat scan uses a narrow beam of X-rays and high-powered computers to generate images of bones and soft-tissues in the body.

 Need to Know